For example, I was disappointed that Moroccans are one of the only Sephardi groups who DON'T eat most kitniyot (legumes) on Pesach (Passover).

-My mother-in-law (who grew up in Tafilalt and moved to Meknes to marry and birth her first 3 children—including my husband) taught me how to make it.
+My mother-in-law (who grew up in Tafilalt and moved to Meknes to marry and also gave birth there to her first 3 children — including my husband) taught me how to make it.

 The exact amounts depend on the size of your pot and your personal taste.
 We always use a huge pot for this because everyone loves it so much.

 Note: Depending on your geographical location and what brand of cabbage you buy, you may need to rinse off each leaf and check for bugs.
-Ditto with using cilantro/coriander/kusbara.
+Ditto with the cilantro/coriander/kusbara.

 - A head or two of white (i.e. light green) cabbage

 - 1.5 kilos/3 lbs. of fresh fulim pods, as plump as you can find—indicating that the beans inside are extremely plump and large.
 (You should be able to get them at any shuk in Eretz Yisrael at this time of year.)